 Comparing Australian money worksheet pdfs help kids comprehend what money is, how it's used and its value.
 Kids count the coins and compare the amounts using comparison operators.

 The easier it is to manage your money, the better off your finances will be.
 Count the amount and compare the sets to determine who has more money in these printable year-2-comparing-money worksheets.

 Pretend to go shopping and practice paying for your purchases.
 Don't just assume you can afford something.
 Count the amount and check the affordable items in these pdf worksheets.

 How many cents make a dollar?
-Learn to convert from cents to dollars and vice versa, and compare the amounts using the comparison operators in this unit of worksheets for year 3 kids.
+Learn to convert from cents to dollars and vice versa, and compare the amounts using the comparison operators in this unit of worksheets for year 3 and year 4 kids.

-Comparing prices across brands before purchase is the order of the day and these printables provide kids with a real-time comparing experience in finding the cheapest and the most expensive item in each list.
+Comparing prices across brands before purchase is the order of the day and these printable pdfs provide kids with a real-time comparing experience in finding the cheapest and the most expensive item in each list.

-Ordering Australian money printables provide practice in counting the amount in each piggy bank and arranging money in ascending order.
+Ordering Australian money printable pdfs provide practice in counting the amount in each piggy bank and arranging money in ascending order.
 Kids map the amounts to the letters to reveal the name of the mystery animal.

 Arrange the Australian dollars in increasing order in Part A and decreasing order in Part B. Sounds simple, right?
 Mind you!
 The challenge is to keep a watch on the place value.

 Applying a math concept to real-life scenarios is what makes math intriguing.
 In this section, kids of year 3 are expected to order the items based on their price from the least amount to the greatest.